 Transfer to Kamakura (first shogun capital and home of Japanese Zen) for visits to Engaku-ji Temple, Kencho-ji Temple, Tsurugaoka Hachiman-gu Shrine and Daibutsu (large bronze Buddha sculpture).
-Continue to Hakone, close to Mount Fuji, for overnight stay.
+Continue to Hakone, close to Mount Fuji, for overnight stay at Sengokuhara Prince Hotel.

 By coach and bullet train to Inuyama (oldest surviving castle in Japan).
 Continue to Shirakawa-go (mountain village with vernacular architecture) for overnight stay at a UNESCO-listed traditional house (subject to confirmation).

 Morning walking tour of Shirakawa-go and visit to Gasshozukuri Minkaen open-air museum.
 Continue to Toyama for visit to Zuiryu-ji (Edo-period Zen temple).
-Afternoon transfer to Kanazawa for two nights.
+Afternoon transfer to Kanazawa for two nights at ANA Kanazawa Hotel.

 Full day of visits in Kanazawa: Kutani Kosen kiln, Ninja-dera, Samurai district (Shinise Kinenkan Memorial Hall – partially reconstructed merchant’s house and Nomura House), Kenroku-en Garden, optional walk around Kanazawa Castle site and Higashi Chaya ‘Geisha area’ with visit to Shima Geisha establishment and gold leaf workshop.
 Free evening.

-Transfer by bullet train to Kurashiki via Himeji (castle) for two nights in Kurashiki.
+Transfer by bullet train to Kurashiki via Himeji (castle) for two nights at Kurashiki Kokusai Hotel.
 Evening lecture.

 Cross over the Inland Sea to island of Shikoku.
 Visit to Shikoku-mura (open-air museum with traditional buildings, moved here from various locations on the island for preservation), Takamatsu, followed by Yashima-ji (no 84 on the 88-temple Shikoku pilgrimage, with view to site of famous 12th century sea battle between Minamoto and Taira clans), Ritsurin Garden (one of the most famous historical strolling gardens in Japan, with tea houses scattered around the grounds) and Zentsu-ji (no 75 on the pilgrimage, most monumental temple in Shikoku).
 Return to Kurashiki.

 Full day of visits in Nara: Kofuku-ji Temple (including treasure hall), Kasuga Taisha, Nara National Museum, Todai-ji (Great Buddha Hall).
 Optional further visits to Hokke-do (Nara-period building with sculptures) and Shin Yakushi-ji (relocated Nara-period palace hall with sculptures, walk through forest past smaller shrines).
 Free evening.

 Morning temple visits: Yakushi-ji, Toshodai-ji, Horyu-ji (oldest surviving temple in Japan with important early Buddhist art treasures).
 Afternoon: Uji Byodo-in (Phoenix Hall).
-Continue to Kyoto for three nights.
+Continue to Kyoto for three nights at Cross Hotel.